 - A. The proposed paved roadway portion of the right-of-way must not be more than 26 feet wide and 2600 square feet in area; - B. The proposed disturbance area for the right-of-way improvement must; - 1.
 Be at least 50 feet from the edge of any wetland or waterbody; - 2.
 Be at least 5 feet from the resource area of any environmental protection zone; and - 3.
-Be no larger than 3300 square feet in area; - C. Planted areas, including stormwater swales, must be planted with native plants from the Portland Plant List; - D. Trees within the right-of-way may be removed within the improvement area and within 10 feet of the edge of the improvement.
+Be no larger than 3300 square feet in area; - C. Planted areas, including stormwater swales, must be planted with native plants from the Portland Plant List; - D. Trees within the right-of-way may be removed within the improvement area and within 10 feet of the edge of the improvement except that native and non-native non-nuisance trees greater than 6 inches in diameter located in the combined flood hazard area may not be removed.
 In no case may the combined total diameter of all trees removed exceed 225 inches, counting only native trees that are at least 6 inches.
+Trees that are not native trees do not count toward the 225 inches; and